Skip to main content

 Silver City has a genuine bookstore culture for a city its size.
 The Light Hall bookstore and other local booksellers serve the reading community that WNMU and the arts community have created.
 These are good stores and they serve their readers well.
 But like most independent bookstores, they're set up to buy small quantities at a time — a bag or two of books — not to handle estate-scale collections or to properly evaluate specialized technical and rare material.

-The gap in Silver City is the same gap I fill everywhere in rural New Mexico: no local buyer can handle a full estate library, evaluate a mining engineering collection for its technical market value, or distinguish a Geronimo autobiography first edition from a later printing.
-The dealers who could do that are in Albuquerque, Santa Fe, or Tucson — and making the trip to bring material to them is a burden that most families dealing with an estate don't need.
+The gap in Silver City is a real one: no local buyer can handle a full estate library, evaluate a mining engineering collection for its technical market value, or distinguish a Geronimo autobiography first edition from a later printing.
+The dealers who could do that are in Albuquerque, Santa Fe, or Tucson — and knowing which of your books actually warrant that trip is exactly what most families dealing with an estate don't have.

 If you have a small collection — a box or two — the Silver City Public Library accepts donations, and the local used bookstores are worth visiting.
-But for anything at estate scale, or anything that might include valuable mining, Apache history, or nature writing material, call me before anything else happens to it.
+But for anything at estate scale, or anything that might include valuable mining, Apache history, or nature writing material, call before anything else happens to it — a five-minute conversation can keep a four-figure book from going to a thrift store.

 I'm Josh Eldred.
 This is what I do.